Tag: Weekend Guide

 There is something truly special about seeing a city’s creative pulse come alive.
 Whether you end up browsing the eclectic stalls at La Térmica with a craft beer in hand, or finding yourself captivated by a contemporary dance piece in a local plaza, I hope you find a moment this weekend to connect with the incredible local artists who make Málaga so much more than just a sunny postcard.
 Enjoy your spring weekend in Malaga, and take it all in at your own pace.

-• 10 Kunstausstellungen, die Sie dieses Wochenende in Málaga entdecken können
+• 10 Kunstausstellungen dieses Wochenende in Málaga

-10 Kunstausstellungen, die Sie dieses Wochenende in Málaga entdecken können
+10 Kunstausstellungen dieses Wochenende in Málaga

 Málaga ist international als Stadt der Museen bekannt.
 Während die ständigen Sammlungen im Picasso Museum, im Centre Pompidou und im Carmen Thyssen das ganze Jahr über Millionen von Besuchern anziehen, schlägt das wahre kulturelle Herz der Stadt oft in ihren temporären Ausstellungen.
 Für internationale Einwohner und Kulturbegeisterte, die neben der stadtweiten Begeisterung für den greifbaren direkten Aufstieg des Málaga CF nach weiteren Plänen abseits der üblichen Touristenpfade suchen, kann es eine Herausforderung sein, den Überblick über diese wechselnden Ausstellungen zu behalten.